deer-hunt/ipserver/README.md

 ## Documents

-The following documents exist in `ipsurv`.
-You can read documents in [Documentation site](https://deer-hunt.github.io/ipsurv/).
+The following documents exist in `ipserver`.
+You can read documents in [Documentation site](https://deer-hunt.github.io/ipserver/).

 | Title                       | Path                                                                                                                             |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------|